 years from age 13 to 19 pursuing those past times.
 It was these years where the power of

 In the Bible, it says that sin allures and entices with its offer of

 pleasures and highs but its end is slavery.
 I remember the good feelings and loads of

 laughter the first few times I was intoxicated on alcohol and stoned on smoking dope.
 I

 remember when the subject of doing psychedelic drugs came up with myself and a couple of

-friends.
-I mused within myself that I would only drink and smoke dope and not indulge in
+friends, I mused within myself that I would not